 Why Failing Is Good.

 We had envisioned “Little Leader” as a casual role-playing game that captures the fascination of a society with dictator figures.
-This premium experience was inspired by “Mafia Wars” like games with a layer of over the top storytelling driven by a captivating dialogue system.
+This premium experience was inspired by “Mafia Wars”-like games with a layer of over-the-top storytelling driven by a captivating dialogue system.

 The quest for Innovation implies failing:

-On launch, many developers, ourselves included, trusted Apple’s suggestions that players would want quick-hit experiences that last only seconds at a time.
+At launch, many developers, ourselves included, trusted Apple’s suggestions that players would want quick-hit experiences that last only seconds at a time.
 In many ways they were right, it’s not comfortable to hold your arm up for lengthy sessions.
 You might as well grab your iPhone for a richer, fuller experience.
 However, there’s a very thin line between comfort and engagement.
 We quickly learned that short shorter interactions meant more interactions and ended up embracing the slogan “10 seconds every 10 minutes”.
-We were doing this purely based on intuition as there were literally no games out at that time to confirm whether this worked or not.
+We were doing this purely based on intuition, since there were literally no games out at that time to confirm whether this worked or not.

 The quest for innovation implies knowing yourself:

 And knowing yourself implies knowing what you are good at.
 Here, at Amber, we know that we are masters of making polished products and working with quirky tech.
 So, we decided to play to our strengths and build more than a game.

 The Quest Editor, pictured below, is the tool that allowed to build the game, something that any game development company should have.

 We also knew that we had the opportunity to take art in a direction where Amber had not been before: minimalism.
 Paula Rusu, a popular Romanian artist, was on our radar for a while.
 We approached her for a collaboration and we were happy to find out that she was also interested in making games for a while now.
 Her over the top style fitted our story like a glove.